Rio Tinto wins fight against Ivanhoe poison pill

 Rio Tinto has spent $4.2 billion since 2006 building its stake in Ivanhoe as the Canadian company raised capital to develop Oyu Tolgoi, one of the world's largest-known copper deposits.
 Rio is counting on the mine's production to underpin growth in its copper business.

-Ivanhoe's minority shareholders approved the shareholder rights plan last year to try to stop Rio Tinto from creeping up the share register after a five-year-old agreement capping its stake at 49 percent expires on January 18.
+Ivanhoe's minority shareholders approved a so-called "poison pill" rights plan last year to try to stop Rio Tinto from creeping up the share register after a 5-year-old agreement capping its stake at 49 percent expires on January 18.

 Rio Tinto contested that plan, arguing it breached its rights, and the battle went to arbitration.

-The arbitrator ruled that if anyone, including Rio Tinto, bids for Ivanhoe and triggers the company's poison pill, Rio Tinto is protected from having its 49 percent stake in Ivanhoe diluted, Ivanhoe said on Tuesday.
+The arbitrator ruled that if anyone, including Rio Tinto, bids for Ivanhoe and triggers the company's shareholder rights plan, Rio Tinto is protected from having its 49 percent stake in Ivanhoe diluted, Ivanhoe said on Tuesday.

 "We will continue to strive to ensure that all Ivanhoe shareholders are treated fairly," Chairman David Huberman said in a statement.